xinjue37/Airline-Services-Satisfaction-Analysis/README.md

 * This is a project developed in undergraduate Year 3 - Semester 1.
 * The repository consists
     * 1 Jupyter notebook file that contains code about pre-processing the airline services satisfaction data, choose the most relavant features from it, and perform factor analysis to find the factor of the features.
     * If you are interested in how it is implemented and more details, you can see the **Report.pdf** for details.
-In the report, we involve the process of naming each of the factors based on the features assigned to it and ranking the importance of each feature using Random Forest to help the airline services to prioritize the improvement on those factors.
+In the report, we also involve the possible naming of each of the factors based on the features assigned to it and ranking the importance of each feature using Random Forest to help the airline services to prioritize the improvement on those factors.
 * The data we used are [Kaggle Airline Passenger Satisfaction](https://www.kaggle.com/datasets/mysarahmadbhat/airline-passenger-satisfaction)

 ## Abstract